Heart-shaped baby-poop stain from http://www.erichongisto.com/Matilda/images/IMG_5622.jpg |

 Julia K Burzon Ooooh!
 Competing soapboxes! :) Sorry.
 Didn't mean to rant at your rant.
 I just don't like my kids being in this position either, as I'm not raising them with a religion.

-• Julia K Burzon So refreshing to have an intelligent, respectful conversation on a touchy topic!
+A different friend added her two cents in a very diplomatic way. - Julia K Burzon So refreshing to have an intelligent, respectful conversation on a touchy topic!

 Concessions that the student does indeed have the right to stand or sit, but given with the caveat that they retain their right to be be offended, which I do not dispute.
 But further, insistence that the student IS being disrespectful, i.e. that their interpretation of the student's action is correct and that any other is not really acceptable, or rather that then I guess I am worthy of judgement too.
 Maybe that wasn't intended, but that's how I felt.
 I felt that by defending the action as acceptable protest that I was rendering myself as worthy of contempt as the protestor and her irresponsible parents.